Wellman (film)

-Wellman (Bunarman) is a Croatian documentary film directed by Branko Ištvančić.
-It was released in 2003.
+Wellman (Bunarman) is a 2003 Croatian documentary film directed by Branko Ištvančić.
 The title is a play on superhero names like Superman and Batman.
 The film was screened on over 30 festivals worldwide and received several awards.

 Synopsis

 The film's protagonist, Antun "Nuno" Gabajček is a master of a dying trade: he excavates wells without using machines, relying only on hand tools.
 This approach is not just highly demanding physically, but also requires well-thought-out methods and resourcefulness.